ingojaeckel/armory/README.md

 # Getting started

+Take a look at the [armory-getting-started](https://github.com/ingojaeckel/armory-getting-started) project to build & deploy your customized version of armory.
+Consider using this as a template for the build job which will deploy armory to your AWS account.
+Once you have deployed armory, use the following instructions to start new load tests using the armory frontend.

 ## Run load tests via Armory

 * Create a new load test package.
 For more information on the expected LT package file format see below.